-Sasha is Professor of Health Services Research and Co-coordinating editor for the international Cochrane Effective Practice and Organisation of Care (EPOC) Review Group.
+Sasha is Professor of Health Services Research, co-lead of the Applied Health Research Unit, and coordinating editor for the international Cochrane Effective Practice and Organisation of Care (EPOC) Review Group.

 Sasha is the chief investigator of a NIHR funded multi-site randomised trial of Acute Care in the Home.
 Through her work in health systems research she has developed an interest in streamlining randomised trials of complex interventions, and related methodological research.
 She has worked for a number of years on strengthening graduate education in population health.

-Factors that impact on recruitment to vaccine trials during a pandemic or epidemic: a qualitative evidence synthesis
+Factors that impact on recruitment to vaccine trials in the context of a pandemic or epidemic: a qualitative evidence synthesis.

 Meskell P. et al, (2023), Cochrane Database Syst Rev, 9